usmansbk/blog-draft/markdowns/redux.md

 We can achieve loose coupling by hiding our state tree and only accessing it via public methods.
 A good analogy is your TV.
 The electrical circuit is hidden inside the TV and we only control it via public remote control.
 This is called **Data Encapsulation**.

-This is achieved in JavaScript by closing the state in a function and returning an object with public methods to access the data.
-We call the returned object a store.
+This is achieved by closing the state in a function and returning an object with public methods to access the data.
+The returned object is called a store.

 ```js
 // state section